decentraland/unity-explorer/Explorer/Assets/Plugins/TexturesFuse/README.md

 The files will be located in `Plugins/TexturesFuse/TexturesServerWrap/Libraries`

 ### Build ASTC
- 1. Ensure you pulled `astc-encoder` with submodules or run `git clone https://github.com/ARM-software/astc-encoder` in `textures-server` directory (tested with commit's hash: `5c46d8ea866751213269bd6527d4f71c890f23a0`)
+ 1. Ensure you pulled `astc-encoder` with submodules `git submodule update --init --recursive`
  2. Go to directory `astc-encoder`
  3. Run
     - Mac: - `cmake . -DASTCENC_SHAREDLIB=ON -DASTCENC_UNIVERSAL_BUILD=ON -DASTCENC_DYNAMIC_LIBRARY=ON -DCMAKE_BUILD_TYPE=Release`